tobinjt/rust-pre-commit-checks/README.md

 You need to install the tools used for each hook and ensure they're in `$PATH` for the checks to work.
-The required tool and brief installation instructions, if any, is documented below beside each check.
+The required tool and brief installation instructions, if any, is documented below beside each hook.

 ## Workspaces